ski081/updated-huge-blog/content/post/2018-03-26-generic-json-parsing.md

 {{< /highlight >}}

 This was one of those times that the simple solution didn't seem like it _should_ work.
-But once I wrote some unit tests to check it, it ran exactly as expected.
+But once I wrote some unit tests to check it, everything decoded exactly as expected.
 I was very impressed with the simplicity and expressiveness of this solution.
 Swift is such a nice language to work in.

+In my next post, I'll take this approach further with some more complex objects.